0xMiden/node/crates/block-producer/README.md

 # Miden node block producer

-`miden-node-block-producer` contains the block-production implementation used by the Miden node.
+`miden-node-block-producer` contains the block sequencing and block syncing implementation used by the Miden node.
 It is part of the [Miden node](https://github.com/0xMiden/node#readme) workspace and is embedded by the `miden-node` binary rather than operated directly.

 ## Operation Modes